phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

+The Forward Kinematics (FK) approach calculates the final position and rotation of the end-effector with the parameters of each joint between co-joined links.
+The Kuka arm in this project has 6 joints (or 6 degrees of freedom).

 Below are a few snippets of code from the kr210.urdf.xacro file:

 ```